ARTICLES

 Okayama's B-grade gourmet, "Hiruzen Yakisoba" (small size 500 yen).

-"Choco Banana" (400 yen) and "Banana & Strawberry Choco" (700 yen) that you'll want to line up for a photo.
+The "Choco Banana" (400 yen) and "Banana & Strawberry Choco" (700 yen) that make you want to line them up.

 The "Cotton Candy" in a cup with a holder (800 yen).
 The sticker might seem upside down, but it's cute, so it's okay.